djrandhawa15/Markdown-Project-Working/docs/2 - tips-and-tricks/index.md

 !!! success "Ready for the Next Level"
     You now have a solid foundation of Obsidian's essential features and shortcuts!

 This section covered the quick features Obsidian offers.
-As you've seen, Obsidian uses Markdown language and relies heavily on keyboard shortcuts (hotkeys) to streamline your workflow.
-This design philosophy allows you to focus on writing and idea creation rather than navigating complex menus.
+Obsidian uses Markdown language and relies heavily on keyboard shortcuts (hotkeys) to streamline your workflow.

-!!! note "Simplicity at its Core"
-    While Obsidian might seem overwhelming with all its technical possibilities, it can be as simple or as complex as you need it to be.
-At its core, you only need a few hotkeys and the ability to create links between notes to get started.

 ???+ abstract "Coming Up Next: The Zettelkasten Method"
     In the next section, we'll introduce the **Zettelkasten Method** - the ultimate approach to learning that is minimal, simplistic, and incredibly powerful.
 This method will: